scott-ca/mykros_assist/README.md

 ## Instructions

+*Note: If you wish to run this from a USB drive, while you can do the setup directly on the USB drive it is recommended to do it on your local hard drive and manually copy the files over to reduce environment configuration time.
+You can then launch the files directly from the USB drive since it is local to the folder and not your computer.*

 ### Step 1: Clone the Mykros assist repository

 If you have Git installed, open a terminal or command prompt and execute the following command to clone the repository: